 Lynn Würth, Ralf Hannemann, Wolfgang Marquardt:

-Neighboring-extremal updates for nonlinear model-predictive control and dynamic real-time optimization
+Neighboring-extremal updates for dynamic real-time optimization

 In: Assessment and Future Directions of NMPC, Pavia, Italy, 05-08.09.2008